 Theresa Connelly, service teaching at a reservation school in South Dakota

 Nicole Newton, J.D., Villanova University

-Huyen B. Ta, Public Programs Demonstrator National Constitution Center
+Huyen B. Ta, senior manager of school programs, National Constitution Center